- Posted July 23, 2014 by

 Travel snapshots: Best bird-watching

-Their beautiful form when flying, with their neck and legs fully extended has earned them the designation, "The Magnificant Flyer."
+Their beautiful form when flying, with their neck and legs fully extended has earned them the designation, "The Magnificent Flyer."

-I was fortunate to catch this one flying home to roost on Pawleys Island, SC just as the sun was tinting the clouds a soft peach
+This elongated flying form differentiates them from other wading birds and I was able to catch this one flying home to roost on Pawleys Island, SC just as the sun was tinting the clouds a soft peach color.

-If you happen upon one wading in a marsh or pond for food, resting in a tree, or in this case flying you can't help but marvel at their size and the stark black feathers that create a distinct outline on their wings.
+If you happen upon one wading in a marsh or pond for food, preening in a tree, or in this case flying you can't help but marvel at their size and the stark black feathers that create a distinct outline on their glossy white wings.
 They are the largest wading birds in South Carolina and stand 3-4 feet high with a whopping five foot wing span.

-The face and neck however of the adults, have never been called beautiful to my knowledge as they are bare and they're sometimes referred to as, "flintheads."
+Young Wood Storks retain some of their fluffy down feathers on their face and necks, but the adults, have never been called beautiful to my knowledge as they are bare of feathers so they're sometimes referred to as, "flintheads."
 The beak on this particular stork is slightly curved, which is another way to tell that this is an adult.

 Here, they nest March through August and must devote over two months to their hatched clutch of 1-5 babies, so there's still time to make the trip and try to catch a glimpse of these magnificent birds.